A repository is a container for multi-modal research data, projects, roles, sites, forms and tools.

 Sites

-A site represents a physical site from where subject data originates (e.g. a hospital).
+A site represents a physical or virtual site from where subject data originates (e.g. a hospital).
 Members with data scope “site” are able to interact with the data originating from the sites to which they belong.
+Sites are defined in the repository and can then be used to govern data permissions for members in projects by assignment.
+You can read more about sites and how to use them to govern data permission access granularly here.

 Forms

-A form, which is part of a repository-wide library, can be loaded into events in the pipeline to handle manual structured data input, such as a data transfer form (DTF, scanlog) or a quality assurance form.
+A form, which is part of a repository-wide library, can be loaded into events in project pipelines.
+Forms are intended to handle manual structured data input, such as a data transfer form (DTF, scanlog), eCRFs or a quality assurance form.
+Forms can also be used side-by-side with the integrated medical image viewer, to e.g. determine quality of images or segmentations.
+Forms are created in the repository and loaded to projects You can read more about forms and how to create them here.

 Tools